Phillip-England/godocument/docs/configuration.md

 }
 ```

-It does not follow the convensions because `/about.md` should have a file path which mirrors the structure of `godocument.config.json`.
+It does not follow the conventions because `/about.md` should have a file path which mirrors the structure of `godocument.config.json`.

 <md-correct>To correct the above `godocument.config.json` make the changes below.</md-correct>